iv-mexx/gitlab-migrator/README.md

 ## Usage

-This tool is based on [fastlane](https://fastlane.tools), different actions are implemented in therms of `lanes`.
+This tool is based on [fastlane](https://fastlane.tools), different actions are implemented in terms of `lanes`.

 ### List Projects